Robotics-Club-IIT-BHU/LA-ROBO-LIGA-24/Readme.md

 This repository holds the **official arena for the event** which will be used for evaluation of the submissions by the participants.

 ## Installation Guidelines
 1. We recommend creating a virtual environment specific to this project.
-This will help in package management and for decluttering your workspace.
-An easy way to do so is by entering command:
+This will help in package management and decluttering your workspace.
+An easy way to do so is by entering the command:

    ~~~bash
    python3 -m venv <Env_Name>
    ~~~

-   Activation and deactivation of your virtual environment, will be done as specified [here](https://docs.python.org/3/library/venv.html).
+   Activation and deactivation of your virtual environment will be done as specified [here](https://docs.python.org/3/library/venv.html).
 Scroll down to the table where the activation method for various operating systems is provided.
-Deactivation, in most cases, can be done by simply typing deactivate while being in in the virtual environment.
+Deactivation, in most cases, can be done by simply typing deactivate while being in the virtual environment.

 2. Once you activate your virtual environment, you will have to install the various dependencies of this project.
 We have simplified this process for you.
 Just follow the following steps:
-   * Download/Clone this repository on to your local machine.
+   * Download/Clone this repository onto your local machine.
    * Navigate to the root folder of this repository through your terminal.
    * Execute the following command in your terminal.